pulumi/pulumi-docker-containers/README.md

 - [`pulumi/pulumi`](https://hub.docker.com/r/pulumi/pulumi): A "kitchen sink" image that includes the Pulumi CLI and all supported SDKs (Golang, Python, Node, Dotnet, Java).
 - [`pulumi/pulumi-base`](https://hub.docker.com/r/pulumi/pulumi-base): A slim image that contains the Pulumi CLI, but no SDK(s).
 - [`pulumi/pulumi-go`](https://hub.docker.com/r/pulumi/pulumi-go): A slim image that contains the Pulumi CLI along with the Golang Pulumi SDK.
 - [`pulumi/pulumi-python`](https://hub.docker.com/r/pulumi/pulumi-python): A slim image that contains the Pulumi CLI along with the Python runtime and Pulumi SDK.
+This image also exists in per-language versions for different Python versions: `pulumi/pulumi-python-3.9` to `pulumi/pulumi-python-3.12`.
+The `pulumi/pulumi-python` image is based on the default Python version, which is currently 3.9.
 - [`pulumi/pulumi-nodejs`](https://hub.docker.com/r/pulumi/pulumi-nodejs): A slim image that contains the Pulumi CLI along with the Node runtime and Pulumi SDK and is suitable for both TypeScript and JavaScript development.
+This image also exists in per-language versions for different Node versions: `pulumi/pulumi-nodejs-18`, `pulumi/pulumi-nodejs-20` and `pulumi/pulumi-nodejs-22`.
+The `pulumi/pulumi-nodejs` image is based on the default Node version, which is currently 18.
 - [`pulumi/pulumi-dotnet`](https://hub.docker.com/r/pulumi/pulumi-dotnet): A slim image that contains the Pulumi CLI along with the .NET runtime and Pulumi SDK.
+This image also exists in per-language versions for different .NET versions: `pulumi/pulumi-dotnet-6.0` to `pulumi/pulumi-dotnet-8.0`.
+The `pulumi/pulumi-dotnet` image is based on the default .NET version, which is currently 6.0.
 - [`pulumi/pulumi-java`](https://hub.docker.com/r/pulumi/pulumi-java): A slim image that contains the Pulumi CLI along with the Java runtime and Pulumi SDK.

 Tags on each image match the installed version of Pulumi.
 The `latest` tag matches the latest production version of Pulumi.

-The base and SDK-specific images are considerably smaller than the combined `pulumi/pulumi` container (100 to 150 MB, compared to ~1 GB for the combined image, depending on the base OS).
+The base and SDK-specific images are considerably smaller than the combined `pulumi/pulumi` container (200 to 300 MB, compared to ~2 GB for the combined image).

 ## Build Matrix